5 Segmentation

 5.2.3.2 Dummy coding our categorical variables

-You must treat Categorical variables in a particular way for them to be useful in many segmentation exercises.
+Categorical variables have to be treated in a particular way to be useful in many segmentation exercises.
 To begin, we need to discretize our numerical variables.
 We’ll do this with a function that we apply over numerical data sets.
 The following function represents a choice you’ll have to make.
-How do we determine where and how to break our continuous data into discrete groups?
+How do we determine where and how to break our continuous data into discrete groups.
 In this case, we use familiar generational marketing groups.
-The package lubridate (Spinu, Grolemund, and Wickham 2021) is used to make working with dates easier.
-Dates can be incredibly frustrating and, along with regular expressions50, are among the most reviled parts of working with data.
+The package lubridate (Spinu et al. 2021) is used to make working with dates easier.
+Dates can be incredibly frustrating and along with regular expressions41 are one of the most reviled parts of working with data.

 #-----------------------------------------------------------------

-# Calculate birth year and assign it to a generation
+# Calculate birth year and assign to a generation

 #-----------------------------------------------------------------